incusdata/py1st/Introduction.md

 ### Literals

 [Literals][w-literal] are explicit constant values having a particular notation as defined by the language.
 For example: [123]{.cc} is a [decimal][w-decimal] integer literal.
-The default notation is *decimal*, since we find that convenient as human beings.
+The default notation is *decimal* (base 10), since we find that convenient as human beings.
 It is in an *integer*, because a decimal point is missing.
 It is a *literal*, because its value is apparent and constant.

 Python has decided that this particular literal, has [type]{.stx}: [[int]{.cc}][p-fn-int].
 You can verify this by using the [[type()]{.cc}][p-fn-type] built-in function (which is also a [type]{.stx}):